-COLLEGE MATH #
+COLLEGE MATH#

 This course includes the study of topics traditionally not included in algebra based courses.
 Topics include set theory, logic, counting methods, probability, statistics, and personal financial management.
-This course is aligned to MAT 142 at the community college and is available for dual enrollment credit at some sites.
-Community college tuition applies.
+This course is aligned to MAT 142 from the community college and is available for dual enrollment credit at some sites.